cloudfoundry/community/toc/rfc/rfc-draft-promoting-or-revoking-wg-leads.md

 ## Problem

-Currently there is no defined process for how to promoting or remove Tech Leads or Execution Leads for Working Groups.
+Currently there is no defined process for how to promote or remove Tech Leads or Execution Leads for Working Groups.
 This process should be defined.

 ## Proposal